aibrite/jdash-docs/src/backend/net-core-dev.md

 ```

 ### Step 8: View dashboards
-As last step we will implement creating buttons to view existing dashboards.
+As the last step, we will implement the code to view existing dashboards.

 `jdash.Provider.getMyDashboards` method returns a list of dashboards current user owns.
 Note that you initialize current credentials by setting a valid value for `userToken` param for `jdash.Provider.init` method.